xbasset/instruct/docs/instruct_file_format.md

-# Prompt Template (PT) File Format
+# Instruct (`.instruct`) File Format

 ## Introduction

-This document introduces the Prompt Template (`.pt`) file format, a new standard designed to streamline and enhance the process of generating inputs for large language models (LLMs) within development workflows.
-The `.pt` format is a composition of jinja2 templating, HTML-like custom tagging for document formatting, and unstructured pseudo-code, enabling a flexible, powerful approach to crafting LLM prompts.
+This document introduces the Instruct (`.instruct`) file format, a new standard designed to streamline and enhance the process of generating inputs for large language models (LLMs) within development workflows.
+The `.instruct` format is a composition of jinja2 templating, HTML-like custom tagging for document formatting, and unstructured pseudo-code, enabling a flexible, powerful approach to crafting LLM prompts.

 ## Key Principles